streamingfast/substreams/README.md

 You can run the substreams service locally this way:

-Get a recent release of [https://github.com/streamingfast/sf-ethereum](the Ethereum Firehose), and install `sfeth`.
+Get a recent release of [the Ethereum Firehose](https://github.com/streamingfast/sf-ethereum), and install `sfeth`.

 Get some data (merged blocks) to play with locally (here on BSC mainnet):